Editorial - Imaging in Medicine (2010) Volume 2, Issue 2

 The teca cranium is formed bilaterally by the frontal and parietal bones, and the temporal and optical folds of the cranium.
 The process of ossification begins around week 10, starting at the frontal and parietal zones.
 The frontal bones on the symmetry plane are united and divided by a metopic suture, the parietal bones are connected by a interparietal or sagittal suture (Figure 5).

-Figure 5.3D volume rendering of the fetal splanchnocranium.
+Figure 5: 3D volume rendering of the fetal splancnochranium.
 The metopic suture and the parietal bones are connected by the interparietal or sagittal suture.

-The sutures of the teca cranium are joints that are established between the flat bones of the cranium, the intermediary between the bones is dense connective tissue.
-The type of junction, flat, indented and squamous, is regulated by the type of dynamic and complementary function of the bones of the cranium, with respect to the internal organs (Figure 7).
+The sutures of the teca cranium are joints that are established between the flat bones of the cranium, the intermediary between the bones is dense connective tissue, also the type of junction, flat, indented, squamous, is regulated by the type of dynamic and complementary function of the bones of the cranium, in respect to the internal organs (Figures 7).

-Figure 7.2D scan of cranial sutures.
+Figure 7: 2D scan of cranial sutures.
 The sutures of the teca cranium are joints that are established between the flat bones of the cranium.
 The intermediary between the bones is dense connective tissue.
-The type of junction (flat, indented and squamous) is regulated by the type of dynamic and complementary function of the bones of the cranium, with respect to the internal organs.
+The type of junction (flat, indented, squamous) is regulated by the type of dynamic and complementary function of the bones of the cranium, in respect to the internal organs.

-Visualization and detection of the sutures is important mainly for the recognition of craniosynostosis, which occurs in premature ossification of sutures that are present in the most complex types of syndromes, such as Apert, Crouzon and Pfeiffer syndrome [11–14].
+Visualization and detection of the sutures is important mainly for the recognition of craniosynostosis, which occurs in premature ossification of sutures that are present in the most complex types of syndromes, such as Apert, Crouzon and Pfeiffer syndrome.

-Deformity of the cranium may also affect other bones of the maxillary face, creating truly defined dysmorphisms.
+Deformity of the cranium may also effect other bones of the maxillary face, creating truly defined dysmorphisms.

-The fontanels have differential ossifications: the posterior closes within the second month of life, whereas the anterior tends to reduce after approximately the sixth month, completing the process at 1 year of age.
+The fontanels have differential ossifications: the posterior closes within the second month of life, whereas the anterior tends to reduce after approximately the sixth month, completing the process at a year old.
 However, in some cases, this could also depend on the size at birth.
-In any case, they continue to maintain a certain flexibility in order to adapt to the development of the intracranial structures .
+In any case, they continue to maintain a certain flexibility in order to adapt to the development of the intracranial structures.

 The mandibular condyle has a conical shape in the first trimester.
 From week 15 the cartilaginous tissue covering the condyle has a mushroom shape.
 The shape of the jaw is characterized in an early stage of development with the absence of a mandibular branch and the condyle.
 The modifying condyle contributes to the formation of the mandibular branch and, together with these changes, there is a reabsorbtion of tissue in the anterior aspect with concurrent apposition in the posterior aspect, until the full formation of the mandible at the time of birth.